The Interview Scheduling Challenge: Why Complexity is Rising in Enterprise Hiring

 In December 2022, GoodTime surveyed over 500 U.S. decision-makers in talent acquisition for the 2023 Hiring Insights Report to uncover their perceptions of the most pressing challenges facing their teams, and how they plan to attract and retain top talent in the year ahead.

-The report shows that amid their sea of obstacles, talent leaders plan on reaching for success by optimizing their automation and boosting the efficiency of their processes.
+The report shows that amid their sea of obstacles, talent leaders plan on reaching for success by optimizing their automation and boosting the hiring efficiency of their processes.

 Yet thriving in today’s hiring landscape will be no small feat; most teams don’t have the best track record when it comes to prioritizing efficiency and automation.
 However, as the data will show, the key to effectively hiring with efficiency and automation is hiding in plain sight.